 Seek help

-Seek professional help from your doctor or through an employer assistance program
+Seek professional help from your doctor or through an employee assistance program

 Call 988 Suicide & Crisis Lifeline